LevyMedinaII/elements-website/README.md

   -functions.php which is the file where you activate some built-in wordpress functions -style.css which is the file where you customize the look of the theme parts, this will overwrite the bootstrap css -bootstrap folder which contains the css and js framework used to make our lives easier

+For guidelines in editting the theme, go to http://codex.wordpress.org/